finos/common-domain-model/docs/eligible-collateral-representation.md

 -   one concentration limit type (either a value limit or percentage limit concentration must be specified).

-#### Inclusion Rules

-The collateral treatment function `isIncluded` can be used as a treatment term for the eligible collateral criteria specified and indicate if the collateral is eligible or not.
-Therefore a Boolean data attribute is applied using one of the following:

--   (True) Collateral Inclusion
--   (False) Collateral Exclusion

 ## Additional Granular Construction

-The CDM data structure to express collateral eligibility has been explored in more detail and it has been demonstrated where the `EligibleCollateralCriteria` can be broken down into data related to `IssuerCriteria` and `AssetCriteria` and rules can be applied using data for CollateralTreatment.
+The CDM data structure to express collateral eligibility has been explored in more detail and it has been demonstrated where the `EligibleCollateralCriteria` can be broken down into data related to `CollateralCriteria` and rules can be applied using data for CollateralTreatment.

-The following section focuses on the more granular details of the various data attributes available through `IssuerCriteria` and `AssetCriteria`.
+The following section focuses on the more granular details of the various data attributes available through `CollateralCriteria`.

 ### Collateral Asset and Issuer Types

-Under data types for `IssuerCriteria` and `AssetCriteria`, respectively, the `issuerType` and `collateralAssetType` attributes provide additional data to detail collateral.
+Under data type `CollateralCriteria`, the `CollateralIssuerType` and `AssetType` attributes provide additional data to detail collateral.

 #### Defining Collateral Issuers:

-`issuerType` allows for multiple expressions of data related to the issuer using `CollateralIssuerType` containing data attributes as
+`CollateralIssuerType` allows for multiple expressions of data related to the issuer containing data attributes as
 follows:

 - `issuerType` of type `IssuerTypeEnum` specifies the origin of entity issuing the